 - Meeting with users to get approval of the rough design.

-You could list all those activities and more in the WBS but what if the engineer comes up with a great idea?
-Do you want the engineer to ignore it and follow the WBS?
+You could list all those activities and more in the WBS.
+But what if the engineer comes up with a great idea?
+Do you want the engineer to ignore it and follow the WBS to do” list?
 Of course not.
 You want the engineer to figure out the best way to do the design.
-So instead of the activities in the “to do” list above, you might assign deliverables like:
+So instead of the activities in the “to do” list, you might assign deliverables like:

 - User management signs off on the GUI design and acceptance criteria